Jonathan Maberry’s Joe Ledger is back in action.

 From the publisher:

-I rate this book a 10 out of 10 and recommend it to anyone who loves science fiction.
+I rate Ivanhoe a 5 out of 10 and recommend it to those interested in history.